 Brotherhood of Man Pt.
 XIII

 It was a grey winter Saturday in Tel Aviv.
 The wind was howling, whipping rain around in sheets, the sea lapping violently against the jetties.
-Ari was in bed reading a book when he heard a terse, demanding knock at the door of his studio apartment.
+Sam was in bed reading a book when he heard a terse, demanding knock at the door of his studio apartment.
 Opening up, he saw Damien on the landing, sweaty and heaving, stooped over, hands on his knees.

 He looked up.
 “I need you to do something for me,” he said, struggling to catch his breath.
 There were three rectangular wooden boxes stacked behind him.
 Red cedar.
 Damien exhaled decisively and stood up straight, pointing back at the boxes.
 “I need somewhere to store these.”